0kauri0/HoneyPipe/README.md

 # HoneyPipe
-## 🍯 HoneyPipe — the “sweet & simple” dict-pipeline micro-framework
+## 🍯 HoneyPipe — the “sweet & simple” key-value-pipeline micro-framework

 Send your data along a chain of tiny *steps* that *bzzz* and let each function add its own drop of nectar.